Costs Summary Estimate for a Reg A+ Offering on Manhattan Street Capital

 - Transfer agent fee per investor, nominal, only applies while the shares are held at transfer agent.

 - If you choose to list the company on the OTCQB marketplace, the cost of registration and ticker is $2,500 paid to OTC Markets.
 6 to 8-week process.
 Higher price for OTCQX - $20k.
 Staying listed on the OTC costs $10,000 per year for the QB – paid to OTC Markets.
 Higher price for OTCQX.
+In most Reg A+ IPOs, marketing costs can be reduced because more of the work is done by the underwriter syndicate.

 - You can also list your company on the NASDAQ or the NYSE.
 The annual fee on the NASDAQ is around $40,000, and $60,000 and above on the NYSE.